North Korean Embassy Attack Suspects Fled To U.S., Spanish Court Says

 "We have no comment," Martin Feely, a spokesman for the FBI's New York field office, told NPR in an email.

 Spain's Embassy in Washington, D.C., also declined to comment.
-"There is a judicial procedure underway," an embassy spokesperson wrote.
+"There is a judicial procedure underway," an embassy spokesperson said.

+Late Tuesday, a Web site apparently associated with a secretive North Korean dissident movement called "Free Joseon" published a statement claiming the group carried out an operation at the North Korean Embassy in Madrid.
+But the group denied it was an attack and refuted much of the Spanish court's account.

-The break-in came on Feb.
+The Madrid incident occurred on Feb.
 22, just days before the second summit between North Korean leader Kim Jong Un and President Trump in Hanoi, Vietnam.
 That summit ended in a stalemate after the U.S. and North Korea could not agree on a deal.

 The Spanish judge in the newly unsealed case, Judge José de la Mata, says 10 individuals — whom he refers to as a "criminal organization" — were involved in crimes including falsified documents, illegal detention and injuries.
 The court statement identifies the suspected leader of the group as A. Hong Chang, a Mexican citizen and U.S. resident.
 (Some reports have named that person as Adrian Hong Chang.)
 The documents also say a U.S. and South Korean citizen are suspected in the break-in.